Biden to World Leaders: Putin's Nuclear Threats Should Make Your 'Blood Run Cold'

 "He wanted less NATO on his borders.
 He is getting more NATO on his borders,” Stoltenberg said.

-Putin, desperate to get out from under western sanctions, has tried another approach in recent days as well, and has tried to pressure Europeans to ease up on sanctions on Moscow by withholding gas flows to Europe through the Nord Stream 1 pipeline, just as winter approaches.
+Putin, desperate to get out from under western sanctions, has tried another approach in recent days as well, pressuring Europeans to ease up on sanctions on Moscow by withholding gas flows to Europe through the Nord Stream 1 pipeline, just as winter approaches.

 But NATO and western nations don’t seem interested in bending to his will.